DeimElias/divvy_trip_data_analysis/README.md

 We can deduce that this dataset has multiple values for some stations.
-Altought this could be intented (to have precise data on where was the bycicle taken/returned), we are not interested in those especifics, lets fix them.
+Altought this could be intented (to have precise data on where was the bycicle taken/returned), we are not interested in those especifics, we should also fix this.
 Looking at the page from divvy, we could obtain the exact location of the stations, let’s incorporate that

 ``` r
 stations_json <- "stations.json"